Mantater/SGZ-Diary/README.md

 - Default password is blank ("") — just press Login
 - Automatically creates a new database if one doesn’t exist
 - All entries are stored securely in a local SQLite database

+## License:
+This project uses the MIT License.
+- The code in this repo is open-source and free to use.

 ## Notes:
 - Don't forget your password cause I don't know how to get it back :')